Brenntron/Bookshelf-React/README.md

 ## Getting Started

-First, install dependencies and create the db. npm install or yarn install npx prisma migrate dev
+First, install dependencies and create the db. npm install or yarn add npx prisma migrate dev

 Then, run the development server: